 In the past, black was the only acceptable color to wear to a funeral.
 Unless the family has indicated a particular dress code – either personally or via the obituary – conservative clothing is always appropriate and never out of place.
 However, other colors are now acceptable and, as long as you respect the wishes of the family and the deceased person in your dress, you can’t go wrong.
-If you are unsure of their preference, play it safe and stick with basic black
+More casual clothing is now typically acceptable at informal visitations and gatherings; whereas, funeral services usually call for slightly more polished attire.
+If you are unsure, play it safe and stick with basic black.

 Whether you send flowers, make a donation to a charity, send a sympathy card, or send food, the old saying "It's the thought that counts" always holds true.
-The family may receive many gifts, so it’s best to include a signed card, so they know what gift was given and by whom.
+The family may receive many gifts, so if you are giving a gift or flowers, it’s best to include a signed card, so they know what gift was given and by whom.

 - Sign the register book.

 The memory book (also known as the register or guest book) will hold touching memories for the family for years to come.
 When signing the book, include not only your name, but your relationship to the deceased person, such as co-worker, gym buddy, or casual acquaintance from the golf club.
 This will help the family place who you are in future.

 - Keep in touch.

 For most people the grieving doesn't end with a funeral.
 Simply sending a “thinking of you” card or placing a phone call a week, a month, or even a year after the death to let them know you are thinking of them can mean the world to a grieving family.

 But, What Shouldn't You Do?

 - Don't feel that you have to stay.